What is The 4 Percent Rule?

 Origins of The 4 Percent Rule

-The 4 Percent Rule Work And Early Retirement
+The 4 Percent Rule and Early Retirement

 The 4% Rule has been embraced by the FIRE movement.
 FIRE is an acronym that stands for Financial Independence, Retire Early and some people are retiring as soon as their early 30s and 40s.
 This means their stock portfolio will need to last significantly longer than that of a traditional retiree.